yuhko-msft/microsoft-graph-docs/api-reference/v1.0/api/event-delta.md

 Namespace: microsoft.graph

-Get a set of events that have been added, deleted, or updated in a **calendarView** (a range of events) of the user's primary calendar.
+Get a set of [event](../resources/event.md) resources that have been added, deleted, or updated in one or more calendars.

+You can get specific types of these incremental changes in the events in all the calendars of a mailbox or in a specific calendar, or in an event collection of a **calendarView** (range of events defined by start and end dates) of a calendar.
+The calendar can be the default calendar or some other specified calendar of the identified user.
+In the case of getting incremental changes on **calendarView**, the calendar can be a user calendar or group calendar.

-A **delta** function call is similar to a `GET /events` or `GET /calendarview` request for the specified calendar, except that by appropriately applying [state tokens](/graph/delta-query-overview#state-tokens) in one or more of these calls, you can query for incremental changes of events in that calender.
+A **delta** function call is similar to a `GET /events` or `GET /calendarview` request for the specified calendar, except that by appropriately applying [state tokens](/graph/delta-query-overview#state-tokens) in one or more of these calls, you can query for incremental changes of events in that calendar.
 This allows you to maintain and synchronize a local store of events in the specified calendar, without having to fetch all the events of that calendar from the server every time.